sel6/USGS-LIDAR/README.md

      * An interpolated grid of points with interpolated elevation information
      * An option to visualize the output grid as a 3D render or heatmap to visually compare to the original, un-interpolated elevation data.

-## Source

-The data can be found at amazon s3 bucket in https://s3-us-west-2.amazonaws.com/usgs-lidar-public.